 “Memes are cut-copy culture.
 They are referencing something that’s referencing something that’s referencing something.
 So there’s a big cultural question there.
 Is it stealing?
 Is it borrowing?
 Is it parody?” says Puffin.
 Make sure the memes you create elevate a piece of video footage with captions and commentary.
 If you just repost something, you’re more likely to come up against copyright issues.

 Follow these steps to create your own video meme.

 1. Import and edit video clips.

 Most online video meme makers or meme generator websites overlay their memes with a large watermark.
-When you edit meme videos yourself, you can add your own custom watermark or logo.
-If you’ve designed your own logo in Adobe Photoshop or Illustrator, import the design, and add it as a new layer over your video clip.
+When you edit meme videos yourself, you can add your own customised watermark or logo.
+If you’ve designed your own logo in Adobe Photoshop or Illustrator, import the design and add it as a new layer over your video clip.

 You can also create GIF memes that are easy to share on Twitter.
 But since GIFs only save visual data, you’ll lose the audio of your clip.

 “Don’t be afraid to reuse something.
 You can sometimes reuse clips four, five or even six times in a year, because they’re so relevant to any situation.
 Because if it’s funny, it stays funny,” says Nabor.